desihub/qlf/README.md

 $ sudo systemctl restart postgresql-9.4.service

-Then go to the folder where the qlf project is cloned (here we assume ~/):
+Then go to the django root folder 'qlf', inside the folder where the qlf project is cloned (here we assume ~/qlf/qlf):

 $ cd ~/qlf/qlf